miso-lims/walkthroughs/_includes/inboxes.md

 <img src="pics/5-empty-box.png" id="figure">

-You can now fill the box with the tissues, stocks, aliquots, libraries, dilutions, or pools that were made in previous steps.
+You can now fill the box with the tissues, stocks, aliquots, libraries, library aliquots, or pools that were made in previous steps.
 Collect the appropriate matrix tubes/barcodes now.

 1. Click on a position in the displayed _Contents_ grid.